dronekit/dronekit-python/README.md

 ## Getting Started

-The [Getting Started](http://python.dronekit.io/guide/getting_started.html) guide explains how to set up DroneKit on each of the supported platforms (Linux, Mac OSX, Windows) and how to write a script to connect to a vehicle (real or simulated).
+The [Quick Start](http://python.dronekit.io/guide/quick_start.html) guide explains how to set up DroneKit on each of the supported platforms (Linux, Mac OSX, Windows) and how to write a script to connect to a vehicle (real or simulated).

 A basic script looks like this: